ubclaunchpad/StarPort/docs/DEVELOPER.md

 ## Deployment

 Refer to the AWS deployment guide for more information.
 However, we only allow cloud deployment via the CI/CD pipeline.
 So you should not be deploying to AWS manually; in fact you should not have the AWS credentials to do so or we have set up something wrong :).

+## Background

+The repository offers/implementes a lot of different things.
+Here is a briefly overview:

+- AWS CDK is used for cloud deployment.
+Everything in the project gets bundled together with CDK.
+So CDK is responsible for creating all our resources.
+APIs, Database, running our scripts and so on.
+  - we test our deployment process with Jest (A testing framework)
+- The APIs are based on a serverless model. everything in the src folder serves as the source code.
+With CDK and the AWS Lambda we create our APIs (if familiar with Express, it's same end-result but different implementation)
+  - we test our API source code locally by using Jest
+  - Additonally we use AWS SAM to live-test our api (lambdas + cdk integration)
+- The database is a MySQL flavour of SQL.
+We use Aurora Serverless to adapt to flexible traffic.
+  - We keep our database identicial throughout development by running migration scripts